Filter Results Apply

 Creative Coloring

-Directions: Give your child a blue and green crayon.
-Have him color the planes below, praising him for using both green and blue, regardless of the end result.
+Directions: Give your child an orange and a green crayon.
+Have him color the fish below, praising him for using both orange and green, regardless of the end result.